This web page conforms to level A of the W3C's "Web Content Accessibility Guidelines 1.0" available at http://www.w3.org/TR/WCAG10/.

 Druid Hills won the first girls' championship in 1960 and Sequoyah won in 1971.

-Stephenson's six consecutive Final Four appearances and two state championships in five seasons has the team in second all-time with a 31-10 record.
+Stephenson's six consecutive Final Four appearances and two state championships in five seasons has the team tied for second all-time in playoff wins with a 34-12 record.

-Redan is now in third with a 29-18 record after winning its first state title in 2009 with a perfect mark of 27-0 on the season and three consecutive championship game appearances (2008 to 2010).
+Redan moved into a tie for second in playoff wins with a 34-19 record after winning its second state title in its second perfect season (33-0) by knocking off Columbus for the Class AAAA championship.
+The first state title came in 2009 with a perfect mark of 27-0 on the season and three consecutive championship game appearances (2008 to 2010).